European Union information medical institutions

 - You can read more about the funding of primary care here.

 Please note!
 If a person insured in another EU country does not provide proof of insurance, the health care provider has the right to charge the patient for the service on the basis of regular price list.
 The patient is given a treatment invoice and a document certifying payment, if the invoice does not contain information confirming the payment.
 The price list of a medical institution should not include prices that discriminate against patients arriving for treatment from outside Estonia.

 - Issues concerning European Union law: call 603 3686 or 603 3672.

 - EHIF's medical advisor: call 603 3661 (issues concerning treatment invoices of people insured in another member state).

-- ask the doctor who treated him/her in Estonia to fill in form E116, which can be found here.
+• ask the doctor who treated him or her in Estonia, to fill in the Medical report, which can be found here.

-If you have any questions about how to fill in the form, please contact the Estonian Health Insurance Fund by phone 443 0237 or e-mail info [at] haigekassa.ee.
+If you have any questions about filling in the medical report, please contact the Estonian Health Insurance Fund by phone 443 0237 or by info [at] haigekassa.ee.

 Incapacity for work certificate issued in a foreign country

 EHIF pays temporary incapacity for work benefit to a person insured in Estonia also on the basis of a document certifying illness issued by a foreign doctor.